 Ref.
 Question Policy Principles L1 Are the sample inspection flat entrance door or doors in good condition and appropriately fire rated?
 Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
-Answe r Finding/Observation Answer Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
+Answe r Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
 Where defects were readily observable from the common area side of the flat entrance doors, or where residents allowed access, any deficiencies will be commented upon.
 The assessor has compared the flat entrance doors against the recommendations contained within the current revision of the Home Office Guide to assess suitability.
-The resident in flat 3A allowed access and no issues were identified.
-There was a label present on the flat entrance door sampled and the flat entrance door was considered to be a modern certificated self-closing FD30S fire door.
-No other issues were observed with flat 3 entrance door when surveyed from the common area side, it was visually identical to flat 3A entrance door.
+There were no residents present to grant access.
+Flat 3 entrance door is visually identical to the other flat entrance doors in the blocks in the immediate neighbourhood, which are replacement self-closing FD30S flat entrance doors (albeit some with labels denoting their fire performance test certification displayed and some visually identical but with labels removed).
+Flat 3A entrance door was a replacement timber FD30S fire door set of the generic type that Berneslai Homes sometimes fit and which are available from Howdens etc. No issues were identified with either flat entrance doors when surveyed from the common area sides.
+As flat entrance doors are inspected at six-monthly intervals by Berneslai Homes own in-house team who are considered competent to do so by the Responsible Person, it is not considered that any recommendations are required as a consequence of not being able to survey the internal surfaces of any flat entrance doors.